 Unfurnished Properties:

 Moreover, it is important to know that the newly updated law applies to unfurnished, furnished and partly furnished properties as well.
 In case the landlord starts to offer the furnishing in the property for the very first time, the claim will not be accepted.
-The update of claim forms was made in the 2016-17 tax year for the purpose of claiming replacement relief.
+The update of claim forms was made in the 2016-17 tax year to claim replacement relief.

 The Bottom Line: